Labs Supporting JET Research

 SANEDI Smart Grids Labs

-In partnership with the South African National Energy Development Institute (SANEDI), the Smart Grids Labs at UP are dedicated to advancing the design, testing, and implementation of intelligent grid systems.
-These labs simulate complex grid environments, enabling the development of technologies that optimise energy distribution, enable demand response, and facilitate the integration of renewable energy into national power systems.
-Our lab also supports training and capacity building for utility personnel and postgraduate researchers.
+In partnership with SANEDI, the Smart Grids Labs advance the design, testing, and implementation of intelligent grid systems.
+These labs simulate complex grid environments, enabling technologies that optimise energy distribution, enable demand response, and facilitate renewable integration into national power systems.
+The lab also supports training and capacity building for utility personnel and postgraduate researchers.

-The Just Energy Transition (JET) Lab, jointly managed by EECE and the Department of Chemical Engineering, is a multidisciplinary research facility addressing the shift to low-carbon and sustainable energy systems.
-The lab investigates technologies like green and turquoise hydrogen, fuel cells, and carbon capture, with an emphasis on their application in South Africa’s industrial and municipal sectors.
-It plays a key role in aligning technical innovation with policy, social equity, and environmental stewardship.
+The Just Energy Transition (JET) Lab is a multidisciplinary facility addressing the shift to low-carbon energy systems.
+It investigates green and turquoise hydrogen, fuel cells, and carbon capture with emphasis on South African industrial and municipal application.
+The lab aligns technical innovation with policy, social equity, and environmental stewardship, and collaborates with the Department of Chemical Engineering.

 Power Electronics Lab

-The Power Electronics Lab supports cutting-edge research in converters, power conditioning, inverters, and control systems used in renewable energy integration, electric vehicles, and industrial automation.
-Students and researchers develop new topologies and test control algorithms for efficient energy conversion.
-The lab is critical for developing resilient and efficient energy systems that can adapt to the increasing demands of modern infrastructure.
+Supports cutting-edge research in converters, power conditioning, inverters, and control systems for renewable energy integration, electric vehicles, and industrial automation.
+Students and researchers develop new topologies and test control algorithms for efficient energy conversion in modern infrastructure.

 Lighting Lab

-The Lighting Lab explores energy-efficient lighting solutions, photometric testing, and human-centric lighting design.
-The facility is used to evaluate the performance of LED and smart lighting technologies under various conditions.
-Research here supports standards development and guides municipalities and industries in deploying sustainable lighting systems that reduce energy consumption and improve safety and productivity.
+Explores energy-efficient lighting solutions, photometric testing, and human-centric lighting design.
+The facility evaluates LED and smart lighting technologies under various conditions, supporting standards development and guiding municipalities and industries in deploying sustainable lighting systems.

-CEFIM has been active in the field of microelectronics research and specialist training since 1981.
-The research in energy innovation focuses on the design and application of sensors to the energy systems.
+Active in microelectronics research and specialist training since 1981.
+CEFIM's energy research focuses on the design and application of sensors to energy systems, enabling the granular monitoring essential for smart grid and IoT-based energy management.

 Structural Mechanics Laboratory

-This laboratory focuses on the mechanical behavior of structural components under different loading conditions.
-It supports energy research through the study of structural integrity in renewable energy systems, such as wind turbines and solar panel mounting structures.
+Studies the mechanical behaviour of structural components under loading conditions, supporting energy research through structural integrity analysis of renewable energy systems such as wind turbines and solar panel mounting structures.

 Immersive Technology Lab

-Originating from VR adoption in 2013, the lab evolved into the Virtual Reality and Interaction (VRI) Lab by 2018.
-It supports energy-related mining research, such as optimized resource extraction and renewable integration in mining operations, providing a realistic training environment and advanced simulation capabilities.
+Originated from VR adoption in 2013 and evolved into the Virtual Reality and Interaction (VRI) Lab by 2018.
+Supports energy-related mining research — including optimised resource extraction and renewable integration in mining operations — through realistic simulation and advanced VR training environments.